vigoo/vigoo.github.io/posts/2023-09-07-generating-a-rust-client-library-for-zio-http-endpoints.md

   // ...
 ```

-We can see that `typename` uses itself to recursively generate inner type names for example when generating type parameters of tuple members.
+We can see that `typename` uses itself to recursively generate inner type names, for example when generating type parameters of tuple members.
 It also demonstrates that we can extract patterns such as `bracketed` to simplify our printer definitions and eliminate repetition.

 Another nice feature we get by using a general purpose printer library like ZIO Parser is that we can use the built-in combinators to get printers for new types.
 One example is the sequential composition of printers.
 For example the following fragment: